rdkcentral/Lightning-SDK/docs/plugins/router/navigation.md

 }
 ```

-This will generate two paths as below:
+This will generate two paths internally as below:

 ```js
 {